Read Time: 8 minutes

 Too few medical studies have been conducted to establish an optimal dosage for pine pollen.
 Labels on supplements will typically suggest the recommended dose to start with.
 Always talk to your health care provider if you have questions about adding pine pollen to your diet.

-Does pine pollen tincture cause side effects?
+What are potential pine pollen side effects?

 Too few medical studies have been conducted to establish whether there are side effects.
 If you have a pine allergy, or are nursing or pregnant, you should not use pine pollen.
 Children and teens should not use pine pollen.
 If you have concerns about high testosterone, you should be monitored by a health care professional before and while using pine pollen.